santrancisco/cornmbank-route53-terraform/README.md

 To finalise the configuration and make sure terraform will use s3 bucket for its state, run `terraform init`. you should now see a .terraform folder being created.
 NOTE: You may need working AWS-cli installed with accesskey and secret for this user account configured.
 I have not tested it without this credential pre-set.

+Now you can start playing with cornmbank DNS!